joielechong/iso-country-flags-svg-collection/README.md

     $ scripts/build.pl --cmd example xplanet --json iso-3166-1.json --out build --res 16x16 --lang all
    ```

-## License / Info

-The country flag icons in this repository were collected from Wikipedia Commons project during the [EUHackathon 2011](http://www.euhackathon.eu/).
-We did not find an up to date free collection of SVG vector graphics icons during the hack marathon.
-So we decided to build up this collection and share it here with future EUHackathoners and the Internet.

-Most of the country flag icons are licensed under the [Public Domain](http://en.wikipedia.org/wiki/Public_domain).

 ## Building the icon sets

 Simply type "make" to generate the icon sets.
 By default the Makefile generates icon sets with the following resolutions.